LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 An object map can have several _object map entries_, where each entry has a field name and a field value.
 An array map can have several _array map entries_, each entry only has a value.

+{:.todo}
+Consider dropping all listings in this section, we’ll need to keep the explanation conceptual there.
+People will need to understand _why_ mappings are needed, understand high-level _what_ they do, but the _how_ might not be possible to explain.

 If the value of `om:fieldName` or `om:fieldValue` is a literal, the literal value will be mapped to the object field name or value.
 An `om:fieldValue` can also refer to another object map, which will be mapped to the resulting object.
 `om:collectsEntriesFrom` can refer to a predicate that points to entities with certain predicates.